Chidorigafuchi during cherry blossom season

-Sakura are gorgeous during the day, but these light-ups at parks and shrines prove they’re even better at night
+Sakura are gorgeous in the day, but the light-ups at parks and shrines prove that the blossoms look even better at night

 Advertising